10 tips to stay cool in Munich this summer

 Catch the summer sunset in Munich on a city rooftop

 A rooftop is always a good idea for spending summer evenings.
 A cool breeze, a nice view and a tasty drink in hand make for a great holiday feeling.
 Munich has quite a few rooftops to enjoy.
-Our tip for a roof top drink: Bar of Bel Air, part of the Container Collective near Ostbahnhof.
-It's a rooftop not too miss.
-Maybe not the highest view of Munich (it’s on top of one sea container), but certainly a great atmosphere and delicious cocktails!
-Great place for hot summer nights.
+Our tip for a roof top drink: The Mahjong Roof Garden.
+Great place for hot summer nights in style.

 Take a dip in one of the lakes near Munich.
 Our tip: Steinsee